centre-for-humanities-computing/DaCy/README.md

 DaCy is released under the Apache License, Version 2.0.
 See the [`LICENSE`](https://github.com/KennethEnevoldsen/DaCy/blob/main/LICENSE) file for more details.

 ## Contact
-For issues and bugs please use the [GitHub Issue Tracker](https://github.com/KennethEnevoldsen/DaCy/issues).
-Otherwise please use the [Discussion Forums](missing).
+For feature request issues and bugs please use the [GitHub Issue Tracker](https://github.com/KennethEnevoldsen/DaCy/issues).
+Otherwise, please use the [Discussion Forums](missing).

 <!--
 if we want a linkedin / twitter at some point